RyanDempsey05/tpot-honeypot-analysis/README.md

 The sensor runs T-Pot's **Mini** flavor, chosen to fit within 4 GB of RAM.
 Port 22 is served by the generic `honeypots` container rather than Cowrie, which means the sensor records authentication attempts and their outcome but does not emulate a shell session afterward.

 Concretely: when a fake login is granted, no post-compromise behaviour is captured.
 There are no session transcripts and no malware samples, and `cowrie/downloads/` is empty by design rather than by accident.
 Running the Standard flavor on a larger instance would capture command histories and any payloads pulled down, which is the more valuable half of honeypot data.

+Attacker metrics are aggregated per IP address.
+As the brute-force section shows, this understates operators who distribute across a subnet.

 Geolocation and ASN attribution come from a free keyless API and are indicative rather than authoritative.
 See `docs/METHODOLOGY.md` for caveats on the Suricata signature matching.